GportDev/CSC-1300/Module2.md

 - Manually set a variable to a value
 - Insert a print of the variable
 - Comment a block of code and see what's the output
+- Visually inspect the code
+- Use a debugger

 ### Debbuger

+A computer program that assists in the detection and correction of errors in the program